openmrs/openmrs-esm-patient-chart/README.md

 yarn start --sources 'packages/esm-patient-<insert-package-name>-app'
 ```

-This command uses the [openmrs](https://www.npmjs.com/package/openmrs) tooling to fire up a dev server on the default port (`8081`) for the specified microfrontend in addition to `esm-patient-chart-app`.
+This command uses the [openmrs](https://www.npmjs.com/package/openmrs) tooling to fire up a dev server running `esm-patient-chart` as well as the specified microfrontend.

 To start a dev server running all the packages, run: